polkadot-js/docs/docs/extension/usage.md

 // meta.source contains the name of the extension that provides this account const allAccounts = await web3Accounts();

+// the address we use to use for signing, as injected const SENDER = '5DTestUPts3kjeXSTMyerHihn1uwMfLj8vU8sqF7qYrFabHE';

-// finds an injector for an address const injector = await web3FromAddress('5DTestUPts3kjeXSTMyerHihn1uwMfLj8vU8sqF7qYrFabHE');
+// finds an injector for an address const injector = await web3FromAddress(SENDER);

 // sign and send our transaction - notice here that the address of the account
 // (as retrieved injected) is passed through as the param to the `signAndSend`,